abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 sudo mysql -u root -p
 ```

-TYPE THE MYSQL ROOT PASSWORD
+Now create the database and user with a password by running following MySQL queries.

-Now create the database and user with the password by running following MySQL queries.
+Replace `'Nextclouduser421@'` with your password.

 ```
 create database nextcloud_db;